sseongtaekim/sseongtaekim.github.io/index.md

 ### Recent News
 <hr>
 - Feb.
 2024 Two papers (Concept-based XAI, RAG for DVC) got accepted to **CVPR 2024**!
 Congrats Yong Hyun, Minkuk, Hyeonbae!
 - Feb.
+2024 Enki and Yong Hyun complete their MS and continue their research as Ph.D. students!
+Congrats!
+- Feb.
+2024 Oh Sung and Ka Young joined the lab as a MS student and combined MS-PhD students!
+Welcome!
+- Feb.
 2024 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2024**!
 - Jan.
 2024 One paper (Model Interpretability) got accepted to **ICOIN 2024**!
 Congrats Soyoun!
+- Jan.
+2024 Prof. Seong Tae Kim will serve another term (2024-2025) as an Associate Editor of **IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT)**!
 - Nov.
 2023 One paper (VOS) got accepted to **Image and Vision Computing (IF: 4.7, JCR IF Rank 18.5%)**!
 Congrats Enki!
 - Nov.
 2023 One paper (Federated Learning) got accepted to **Neural Networks (IF: 7.8, JCR IF Rank 9.5%)**!
 - Mar.
 2023 One paper (3D Segmentation) got accepted to **IEEE Access**!
 Congrats Sam!